RalphBacon/205-Internet-Radio/Sketch/README.md

 ### For Arduino:

+### Do not do this any more, follow the instructions in the Arduino IDE folder here.

 Create (or copy) the folder with the sketch (src) and rename any .cpp files to .ino ones instead.

 Place each library file (in lib) into a folder of its own in the usual place (in Arduino-land, there's a **libraries** folder within the sketches folder).
 Then the compiler will find the libraries when you do the "#include" statement.